 When to worry

-As I wrote above, the only reason to worry would be if you think she might be grabbing her private parts because of irritation of pain.
+As I wrote above, a reason to worry would be if you think she might be grabbing her private parts because of irritation of pain.
 If she is red in the diaper area or there is a foul smell, or she seems irritated in some way, then definitely talk to a doctor.

 Otherwise, I’d put it down to typical baby behavior and wait for it to pass so you can change her diapers in peace!
 It is a common behavior and completely normal.